 But what led to Laputa’s emergence in the first place?
 Reading history backwards, as one often does nowadays, we can easily be left dazzled by the astounding wealth that was created during the Industrial Revolution, which in turn was based on the principles of the new mathematical sciences that came out of the Enlightenment.
 But using this wealth as proof of their validity, however, is literally like putting the cart before the horse.
 In fact, it was another revolution that happened centuries before science was finally applied in industry, that explains the radical change of mind that brought the Age of Enlightenment.

-If his ultimate appeal to God by way of proving the connection between the two realms of matter and thought seems today a little arbitrary, it’s only proof of Descartes’s success in shaping the modern mind for which the enormous difficulty of that question has been all… but forgotten.
+If this ultimate appeal to God by way of proving the connection between the two realms of matter and thought seems today a little arbitrary, it’s only proof of Descartes’s success in shaping the modern mind, to such an extent, that the enormous difficulty of that question has been all but forgotten.
 In our modern understanding of the natural world, physical qualities such as motion precede in importance meta-physical ones such as causes, and the “why” question of natural phenomena became slowly replaced by the “how,” until it simply evaporated.
 As to the “where” of this second realm of cognition, Descartes was in many ways one the first to place it… in the brain, paving the way for neuroscience, and Laputians’ “internal” gaze.
 And so, while he never abandoned his Christian origins, Descartes nonetheless placed the foundations for a world where God as a “final cause” is slowly receding to the background.
 Within his lifetime, the split between the world of experience, where qualities such as color and light create “affections” such as Beauty, and the world of pure number, located in a portion of the brain, had been made.
 The way was clear for Swift to imagine Laputa sailing over the earth on magnetic lines, along with the growing despair of the Prime Minister’s passionate wife.

 Soon after Swift published his work, a movement would spring in Germany, a movement that we have learned to call Romanticism, and that for liberal authors such as Isaiah Berlin was the first substantial attack upon the ideals of the Enlightenment.
 The reasons Berlin gave as to its German origins was that unlike the image we may have from the 20th century, back when Jonathan Swift first wrote his novel, Germany was indeed the “backwater of Europe,” a country nearly destroyed by a protracted war against France, the site, no less, of the Enlightenment.
 Regardless of political orientations, however, and whether liberals like Berlin like to present Romanticism as regressive, we need to recognize, in ourselves as much as in 18th century Germans, a yearning towards the fullness of Being.
 A fullness that was viciously attacked by modern industrial society following the great split between the world of experience and the world of pure thought that was initiated by Descartes.
 In poetry, we recognize the attack in the images of William Blake’s Satanic Mills, a precursor to the factories of the Industrial Revolution.
 In contrast to Marx however, Blake’s factories were evil not because of their social injustice, which in Marx’s mind could be corrected, but exactly because they were physical manifestations of the abstract mathematical spirit that governed “Laputa.”
 Wordsworth, the most philosophical of the English Romantics, summed many of the criticisms against the new, reductive methods in biology, in a single verse: “We murder to dissect.”